 For Carlos Bianchi, the choice was easy: “Lionel Messi is the best of all time.
 He has now surpassed Pelé and Maradona.”
-At face value it’s a simple opinion shared by many football folk – from great managers to humble fans – but it offers a telling insight into why Carlos Bianchi is without question one of the finest South American coaches in history.
+At face value, it’s a simple opinion shared by many football folk – from great managers to humble fans – but it offers a telling insight into why Carlos Bianchi is without question one of the finest South American coaches in history.

 Bianchi himself was a teenage prodigy, rising through the Vélez youth ranks to make his debut for the club in 1967.
 His first season, in which he would be crowned top-scorer, would remarkably represent the high-point of his career in Argentina.
 Winning the Torneo Nacional was just reward for a fantastic Vélez side, considered by many to by one of the greatest in the club’s history.

-In 165 games for Vélez, Bianchi scored 121 goals, earning a move to Stade de Reims in 1973.
+In 165 games for Vélez Bianchi scored 121 goals, earning a move to Stade de Reims in 1973.
 By now – and little could Bianchi have known – his Argentina career was already over.
-At just 24, and with seven goals in just 14 games, Bianchi had already played his last game for La Albiceleste.
+At just 24, and with seven goals in 14 games, Bianchi had already played his last game for La Albiceleste.
 The disappointment at such a meagre return would drive Bianchi to success in his managerial career and create a bitter relationship between Argentina’s most successful manager and the national team for years to come.

 Helping the French side to a fifth-place finish in Ligue 1 in 1976, Bianchi continued to prove himself as one of the best goalscorers of his era.
-Plundering 107 goals in 127 games in the top-flight, Bianchi was a masterclass in touch, striking of the ball and intelligent movement.
+Plundering 107 goals in 127 games in the top-flight, he was a masterclass in touch, striking of the ball and intelligent movement.
 His own career drove him to the natural assumption later on in life that quality is what matters.
-It’s ironic, then, that despite Bianchi’s undoubted quality and world-class statistics, he won very little as a player.
+It’s ironic, then, that despite Bianchi’s undoubted talent and world-class statistics, he won very little as a player.

-Bianchi’s zenith came during a spectacular two-year stint with Paris Saint-Germain between 1977 and ’79.
-Notching 71 goals in two years, including winning the Ligue 1 top-scorer award with 37 strikes in 1977-78, Bianchi cemented himself as one of the club’s greatest foreign players.
+Bianchi’s zenith came during a spectacular two-year stint with Paris Saint-Germain between 1977 and 1979.
+Notching 71 goals in two years, including winning the Ligue 1 top-scorer award with 37 strikes in 1977/78, Bianchi cemented himself as one of the club’s greatest players.
 Indeed, until a certain Zlatan Ibrahimović waltzed into Paris with the determination of a charging rhino, many still considered Bianchi to be the club’s greatest foreign striker.
 He stands tall with the likes of Ibrahimović and Safet Sušić as one of the finest imports in PSG history.

 In all, during his seven years in France, Bianchi won the Ligue 1 top scorer award five times.